 Mark is a recognized leader among apparel and garment professionals and in educational programs within the professional community.
 He is a lecturer at the University of Southern California Business Expansion’s Apparel Industry Entrepreneur program and at UCLA Extension management classes.
 He worked to create the Contractor Compliance Certification Program as a Coalition of Apparel Industries board member.

-He is a former President of the City of Hope Apparel Industries Group, which raises funds for the cancer treatment center, and an active member and leader of several apparel industry associations and philanthropic organizations.
+Mark is a former President of the City of Hope Apparel Industries Group, which raises funds for the cancer treatment center, and an active member and leader of several apparel industry associations and philanthropic organizations.
+He is also a Fellow of the American Bar Foundation.

 - DePaul University College of Law (J.D., 1986)